 Communities that live near rivers are exposed to flood risk.
 The communities most at risk include Motueka and Riwaka.
 This risk is not new, but with changing weather patterns the risk is changing.
 More intensive and frequent rainfall is likely to bring with it increased river flooding.
 To varying levels, we aim to help protect these communities through our River and Flood Control activity through the provision of erosion protection and stopbanks.
 However, there is only so much that we can do from a practical perspective.
 It is impossible to remove the risk entirely and therefore individual property owners also need to be aware of and take measures to reduce the impact of any flood risk they may face.

-Table 23 summarises the options that Council has considered in order to improve the mitigation of river flood risks.
+Table 23 (see page 193) summarises the optionsthat Council has considered in order to improve themitigation of river flood risks.